alexaibio/teaching_content/drug_development/drug_development_intro.md

 Again, this is a step where AI can help a lot.

-At the end of drug discovery process we have a **LEAD**,  a tripple of disease-target-drug which potentially can affect disease in a needed way.
+At the end of drug discovery process we have at least one **LEAD**,  a tripple of disease-target-drug which potentially can affect disease in a needed way.
 But all those conclusions so far were done outside of real biological systems, at cell line level, now the next step would be to check if it works on biological non-human models: mises etc.

 ## II: Preclinical development
+At the begining of this stage we have at least one lead molecule which affect a disease by interacting with target.

+Preclinical testing is mainly about **efficacy and safety (toxicity)**.
+It includes **in-vitro testing** and **in-vivo** testing on animal models, i.e. usually mices with induced disease-like conditions.

+Preclinical testing is mandatory, without it a regulatory authorities (FDA, etc) wont issue a permission to test it on humans.

+Preclinical testing usually includes:
+- **PK - pharmacokinetics**: the study of how a drug moves through the body over time, i.e. defining ADME profile (Absorption, Distribution, Metabolism, Excretion).
+On this stage different characteristics of the drug have been experimentally elucidated, like Concentration-Time Profile, The highest concentration etc
+- **PD - pharmacodynamics**: